 One of the most valuable skills you can hone as a small business manager is the ability to engage and challenge the people you employ.
 When you hire the right team and manage them well, the result is a workforce characterized by outstanding performance and growth.
 On the other hand, failure to motivate your employees can lead to unwelcome turnover and generally lead your business is in a constant state of flux and chaos.

 To keep everyone motivated, small business owners can encourage employees to participate as partners in the business.
 It doesn't mean they have joint ownership in the company, but it does mean that everyone who works for you is personally invested in the company's success and growth.

-When employees are respected for the talents and skills they bring to the business, it has a motivating effect that can be contagious, and it builds a sense of partnership among coworkers.
-Other hallmarks of a motivating manager include: building trust among employees at all levels, including workers in decisions (especially decisions that call for change directly affecting job duties), and maintaining open communication.
+When employees are respected for the talents and skills they bring to the business, it has a motivating effect that can be contagious.
+It builds a sense of partnership among coworkers.
+Other hallmarks of a motivating manager include building trust among employees at all levels, including workers in decisions (especially decisions that call for change directly affecting job duties), and maintaining open communication.

 Start by letting your employees know how you feel about their performance at work.
 Praise is a great motivator, but constructive criticism also pushes employees to make improvements in areas that could use a little more attention.